top of page

 Mouth Breathing

-Breathing through your mouth dries everything out.
-Chronically dry gums are more prone to inflammation and shrinkage.
+Breathing through your mouth can dry out everything.
+Gums that are chronically dry are more prone to inflammation and shrinkage.
 It’s like trying to keep houseplants alive in the Sahara.

 Clenching and Grinding (a.k.a.
 The Jaw Gym)